joebew42/opensubs.io/scratchpad.md

 ## DONE

+- Write an acceptance test to document that as a logged user I can create a new subscription by specifing its category
 - Add a new field `category` to `subscriptions`
 - Try to play with the application
 - Run the application